Foorack/tftpd-read-only-docker/README.md

 # tftpd-tx-only

-TFTPD transmit-only implemenation using no dynamic ports to work in Docker Swarm
+`tftpd-tx-only` is a TFTP transmit-only server implemenation using no dynamic ports, in order to work in Docker Swarm.